About Navy Pier - History

-Historic Navy Pier® is Chicago's lakefront playground.
-And it's the Midwest's #1 tourist and leisure destination, attracting more than 8 million visitors per year.
+Historic Navy Pier® is Chicago's lakefront playground and the Midwest's premier leisure destination, attracting more than 8.9 million visitors in 2013.

 Navy Pier has enjoyed a remarkable evolution.
 Originally designed for shipping and recreational purposes, the facility has evolved into a premiere entertainment center.
 It also provides state-of-the-art meeting space perfectly suited for small-to-medium sized trade shows.
 Come experience all that Navy Pier has to offer year-round!